mmsuominen/atlas/README.md

 > What’s the smartest thing I can do today to get fitter — without getting hurt?

-No endless plans to tinker with.
-No guilt for missing a “hero” workout.
-Just the session that moves you forward.

 ---

 ## Why Atlas

-Most apps track what you already did.
-Atlas decides what you should do next.
+Most apps track what you already did, Atlas decides what you should do next.

 It learns from your Apple Health data — sleep, heart rate, workouts, recovery — and builds a living picture of you as an athlete.
 Then it weighs your goals, fatigue, and injury risk, and picks the single highest-value session for today.

-You still own the decisions.
-Atlas just makes them clearer.

 ---